exbotanical/IDL/README.md

 ## Accreditations
-The design of this interpreter was heavily based on an implementation by Mihai Bazon.
-The parser was likewise heavily based on patterns and designs by Marijn Haverbeke.
+The design of this interpreter is heavily based on an implementation by Mihai Bazon.
+The parser is likewise heavily based on patterns and designs by Marijn Haverbeke.